Protecting underdog species of the Western Ghats: On the Edge launches three-year partnership with India’s Nature Conservation Foundation

 Developing computer applications to monitor amphibians remotely.

-Establishing native plant nurseries and providing support to landowners to start their own.
+Establishing more plant nurseries and providing support to landowners to start their own.

-Building a network of restoration practitioners and scientists from the Western Ghats and beyond, and establishing an open online restoration portal.
+Building a network of restoration practitioners and scientists, and establishing an open online restoration portal.